Getting to the Root of Pediatric Cancers

 Making Progress in the Lab

 These efforts are guided by MSK’s Pediatric Translational Medicine Program (PTMP), which is led by Dr. Shukla.
 The PTMP is involved in genomically characterizing patients’ tumors as well as developing new therapies.
 Through this program, all children cared for at MSK are offered comprehensive tumor testing.
 Being able to deliver therapies to the right target requires identifying the root cause of each tumor.
-This interdisciplinary approach is being spearheaded by geneticist Elli Papaemmanouil and her team of data scientists.
+This interdisciplinary approach is being spearheaded by geneticist Elli Papaemmanuil and her team of data scientists.

 “We want to understand the genomic drivers of cancer in children, identify the key targets, and understand which patients will respond to targeted therapies.
-In this way, we can develop a treatment approach that is patient tailored and data driven,” Dr. Papaemmanouil explains.
+In this way, we can develop a treatment approach that is patient tailored and data driven,” Dr. Papaemmanuil explains.

 Her lab has performed in-depth analyses on tumors from more than 120 children treated at MSK.
 “Our preliminary data have opened our eyes to the diversity and complexity of pediatric cancers,” she says.